sarahhaedrich/Big-shark/Lab09.md

 ```

 # Step 2
 We then needed to transform our twitter data sets into the USA Continuous Lambert Conformal Conic Projection.
-We also need to the geometry data contained in the twitter data into point geometries, so we can create a map of the twitter data on QGIS.
+We also want add point geometries to the twitter data sets.
 To preform this step, we used the "AddGeometryColumn" option in SQL theory.

 ```sql
 SELECT AddGeometryColumn ('public', 'dorian','geom', 102004, 'POINT', 2, false)